ibm-cloud-docs/apps/ts_apps.md

 A new host name option `*.appdomain.cloud` is available on cloud.ibm.com.

-Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}} or Cloud Foundry.
+Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}}.
 Any apps that you have hosted on `mybluemix.net` are not impacted.

-The subdomain for Cloud Foundry apps is `cf.appdomain.cloud`.
-The subdomain for apps that you deploy to {{site.data.keyword.containerlong_notm}} is `containers.appdomain.cloud`.

 For more information, see [Managing your domains](/docs/apps?topic=apps-update-domain).